jaiganesh-b/python-programs/README.md

 - Python is very common in Rasberry pi systems.
 - It is one of the most popular language and is used on various domains like Machine Learning, IoT, Data Processing etc.
 - pip is a package manager used to manage Python libraries
+- There are various other package managers like Anaconda that can be used to manage Python libraries.